-Opening the IVC Catalog is like opening the window to a chance for a lifetime.
+Opening the IVC Catalog is like opening the window to a chance of a lifetime.
 You will find a variety of programs and services of higher learning, rich in both breadth and depth.
-Recently, we made a promise to offer more programs to address the economic diversification of our community.
+This year we added more programs to address the economic diversification of our community, such as air-conditioning and refrigeration, construction, electricity, and hospitality.

-Our faculty, staff, administration, as well as Board of Trustees are interested in providing you an excellent education to assist you in achieving your educational and career goals.
-Ask for programs that will address your specific need and we will do everything possible to provide you access.
+Our Board of Trustees, administration, faculty, and staff are interested in providing you with an excellent education to assist you in achieving your educational and career goals.
+Ask for programs that will address your specific needs, and we will do everything possible to provide you access.
+If you are graduating from high school, and are ready for college English and mathematics, you may be qualified for the ASPIRE Program that grants you registration priority and transfer-focused counseling.

-You will find our faculty members are excellent teachers who are sensitive to your needs, our main campus and extended campus centers are convenient and neat.
-The cost is affordable and a variety of financial aids are available.
+You will find our faculty members are excellent instructors who are sensitive to your needs.
+Our main campus and extended campus centers are convenient.
+The cost is affordable and a variety of financial aid is available.
 The application process is easy.
-If you have not come on to the IVC Campus before, please visit us at your earliest convenience.
-The campus is just beautiful and people here are friendly.
+If you have not visited the IVC Campus, please do so at your earliest convenience.
+The campus is beautiful and the people here are friendly and helpful.

 Our catalog is our contract with you.
 Please read and use it wisely to optimize your enrollment here at IVC.
-We want you to be thrilled for your experiences here.
+We want you to be thrilled with your experiences here.

-Paul Pai, Ed.D Superintendent/President
+Paul Pai, Ed.D.
+Superintendent/President

-THE BOARD OF TRUSTEES IMPERIAL COMMUNITY COLLEGE DISTRICT
+IMPERIAL COMMUNITY COLLEGE DISTRICT THE BOARD OF TRUSTEES